wassim-azirar/ProgressiveWebApp/README.md

 The build artifacts will be stored in the `dist/` directory.

 Run `http-server -p 8080` inside the `dist/` and navigate to `http://localhost:8080/`

-## Live demo

-You can see it live at https://ng-web-pwa.firebaseapp.com/

 ## Screenshots